sampoves/parking-in-helsinki-region/README.md

 ## Data used in this survey

-The postal code areas (postal.geojson) and the research area (postaldissolve.geojson) are adapted from Statistic Finland's [Paavo - open data by postal code area, 2018](http://urn.fi/urn:nbn:fi:csc-kata20180425144903846834).
+The postal code areas (pno_dissolve.geojson) and the research area (pno_research_area.geojson) are adapted from Statistic Finland's [Paavo - open data by postal code area, 2018](http://urn.fi/urn:nbn:fi:csc-kata20180425144903846834).
 This data is licensed in [Creative Commons Attribution 4.0 International](http://creativecommons.org/licenses/by/4.0).